-Overall, a total of 1,814 steelhead were estimated to have spawned in the Methow River Basin in 2016 (Table 5.13), with most spawners found in the Lower Methow subbasin (N = 925).
-The 2016 escapement estimates were derived from redd counts and from PIT tag detections at arrays located throughout the Methow Basin (Attachment D).
-Escapement estimates in the upper Methow and Twisp rivers were lower than the overall mean values, while lower Methow and Chewuch river escapement estimates were above overall mean values (Table 5.11).
+Overall, a total of 709 steelhead were estimated to have spawned in the Methow River Basin in 2017 (Table 5.13), with most spawners found in the Lower Methow subbasin (N = 241).
+The 2017 escapement estimates were derived from redd counts and from PIT tag detections at arrays located throughout the Methow Basin (Attachment D).
+Escapement estimates in all river sections in 2017 were lower than the overall mean values (Table 5.13).